catavallejos/UniversitySurvival/README.md

 The code implements Bayesian inference for a discrete time competing risks survival model, developed to analyse data related to university outcomes.
 This model is based on a multinomial logistic formulation.
 The implementation also includes a Bayesian Model Average approach for variable selection (low dimensional settings only).

-For a full description of the method see
+For a full description of the method and its application see
 > Bayesian survival modelling of university outcomes.
 Vallejos, C.A. and Steel, M.F.J.
 (2016).
 To appear in *Journal of the Royal Statistical Society - Series A*